CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 published: true
 ---

 _Short tutorial on using technologies like Django, Docker, Nginx and Postgres.
-Used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance._
+Used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance.
+This tutorial requires you to have basic knowledge of python_

 ## The basics